diamant-x/covid19-datasets/README.md

-# who-covid19-datasets
+# Covid19-datasets
-COVID-19 Situation datasets from WHO Status Reports
+COVID-19 Situation datasets from official states such as WHO Status Reports.
+Full traceability of the data is provided.

 ## Description
 World Health Organization has become the centralizing agent to consolidate daily updates worldwide with reliable data.
 However, this data is not shared in an easily computer-ready format so performing additional analysis of such information requires additional maual work.